nikaemami/ML_for_EEG_Signal_Processing/README.md

 <h2> &nbsp;Feature Extraction</h2>

-here are some general explanations regarding feature extraction from the data:
+Here are some general explanations regarding **feature extraction** from the data:

 A feature represents a distinguishing property, a recognizable measurement, and a functional component obtained from a section of a pattern.